Edge Pulse is an Observe product based on the market-leading Real User Monitoring (RUM) solution. With it, you can, in real time:

-The tests are done in a continuous and diversified way and cover all possible router which that user has to arrive at the content.
-After the data collection, the results are sent to the Azion’s processing servers.
+The tests occur in a continuous and diversified way and cover all possible routes which that user has to get the content.
+After the data collection, the results are sent to Azion’s processing servers.

-The tracking done by Edge Pulse respects the following settings of the user’s browser:
+Edge Pulse’s tracking respects the following settings of the user’s browser:

 |Value||Behavior of Edge Pulse|